KARTIKPARATKAR/MACHINE-LEARNING-WORK/README.md

 # 🚀 Machine Learning Journey

-Welcome to my **Machine Learning Repository**! 🎯 Here, I will be documenting my journey of learning **Machine Learning, Deep Learning, and Python**.
+Welcome to my **Machine Learning Repository**! 🎯 Here, I will be documenting my journey of learning **Machine Learning and Python**.
 Everything I practice and explore will be posted here for reference and learning purposes.

 ---